U.S. successfully tests hypersonic booster motor in Utah | Technology

 U.S. successfully tests hypersonic booster motor in Utah

-The Pentagon successfully tested a booster rocket motor on Thursday designed to power a launch vehicle carrying a hypersonic weapon aloft, the Navy said.
+Defense contractors hope to capitalize as they make the weapons and develop new detection and defeat mechanisms.
+This week, the top U.S. military officer confirmed a Chinese hypersonic weapons test that military experts say appears to show Beijing's pursuit of an Earth-orbiting system designed to evade American missile defenses.
 This static fire test marked the first time the first stage solid rocket motor included a thrust vector control system, the Navy said.

 The Pentagon successfully tested a booster rocket motor on Thursday designed to power a launch vehicle carrying a hypersonic weapon aloft, the Navy said.
 The United States and its global rivals have intensified their drive to build hypersonic weapons - the next generation of arms that rob adversaries of reaction time and traditional defeat mechanisms.
 Defense contractors hope to capitalize as they make the weapons and develop new detection and defeat mechanisms.

 This week, the top U.S. military officer confirmed a Chinese hypersonic weapons test that military experts say appears to show Beijing's pursuit of an Earth-orbiting system designed to evade American missile defenses.
-"We are on schedule for the upcoming flight test of the full common hypersonic missile," said Vice Admiral Johnny Wolfe Jr, Director, Navy's Strategic Systems Programs, lead designer for the common hypersonic missile.
-That flight test is slated for fiscal 2022.
+"We are on schedule for the upcoming flight test of the full common hypersonic missile," said Vice Admiral Johnny Wolfe Jr, Director, Navy's Strategic Systems Programs, lead designer on the program.
+That flight test, of the combined boost rocket and hypersonic weapon, is slated to happen before autumn 2022.

 Last week in Kodiak, Alaska, the U.S. failed a hypersonic weapon test when the booster failed.
 U.S. military services will use the common hypersonic missile as a base to develop individual weapon systems and launchers tailored for launch from sea or land.